 Lastly what I want to share with you about anchor text is the optimization and distribution, the 10% rule of your anchor text as well as how “naturally” build anchor text distribution should look like.

-For example, let’s say I am in the gardening niche, my domain name is sunnygarden.com and I want to build backlinks to my web page targeting the keyword “best shrubs for privacy”.
+For example, let’s say I am in the gardening niche, (check out Landscaping company SEO strategies) my domain name is sunnygarden.com and I want to build backlinks to my web page targeting the keyword “best shrubs for privacy”.

 So, whenever I want to build backlinks to my web pages, I would follow an anchor text ratio like this: